-This event has been around for at least 67 years, and has traveled the Kissimmee Chain of Lakes and gone down the Kissimmee River to Lake Okeechobee.
+This event has been around since 1949, and has traveled the Kissimmee Chain of Lakes and gone down the Kissimmee River to Lake Okeechobee.

 From the big Lake O, the Boat-A-Cade has jumped west sometimes along the St Lucie River to the Intracoastal Waterway on the east coast, and from there on down to the Florida Keys or even north along the ICW to Charleston, South Carolina.

 Other destinations from Lake Okeechobee have included the Florida Gulf Coast by way of the Calooshatchee River to Fort Myers and Sanibel Island.